openlibraryenvironment/platform-rs/INSTALL.md

 ## Front end
 Front-end modules are described in package.json.
 Modules specific to reshare are scoped with the "projectreshare" scope and can be run alongside a FOLIO platform.
 If using a custom package.json, be sure the versions match what is specified in the package.json in this repository.

 Configure stripes.config.js.
 Add required FOLIO and ReShare frontend modules to `modules` section.
-Add `sharedIndex` and `patronURL` details to `reshare` section. `patronURL` is required to enable the Requesting User section.
+Add `patronURL` details to `reshare` section. `patronURL` is required to enable the Requesting User section.
 ```
 module.exports = {
   okapi: { 'url':'https://my-okapi.myorg.tld', 'tenant':'tenantid' },